AdaAvanesyan/CapstoneProject/README.md

 A complete voice-based system that detects human emotions from speech and generates empathetic replies using OpenAI's GPT-3.5-turbo.
 It combines classical machine learning (XGBoost), deep learning (CNN), and a natural language chatbot into a user-friendly Streamlit interface.

+## Running the Final&Complete Capstone Codes.ipnyb
+- Install all the required packages
+- First just download the zip.folders of 2 datasets crema.zip, Ravdess.zip
+- Adjust the path and just run the cells in order it is provided.

 ---

 ## Features